xcart/xc5-manual/en/look_and_feel/changing_the_text_of_the_maintenance_page.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-09-28 00:35 +0400'
 identifier: ref_GX9sbLzF
-updated_at: 2015-09-15 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Changing the text of the maintenance page'
+title: Changing the text of the maintenance page
 categories:
   - User manual
+published: true
+order: 300
 ---

 When your store is in the process of rebuilding its cache, upgrading the core or installing new modules, it is not operational, and your customers see the maintenance page instead: